Sivakajan-tech/try/README.md

 # Hospital-Facility-Management-System

-This is the semester 3 Group project.
+This is the semester 3 Group project